finegrain-ai/refiners/docs/getting-started/recommended.md

 Inspect `output.png`: it should be similar to `input.png` but have a few differences.
 Latent Autoencoders are good compressors!

-## Using refiners in your own project
+## Using Refiners in your own project

 So far you used Refiners as a standalone package, but if you want to create your own project using it as a dependency here is how you can proceed: